 - State, county, or local governments.

 It is important to thoroughly investigate your accident to determine all potentially liable parties.
-Call to speak with an experienced San Diego personal injury attorney at Injury Trial Lawyers, APC today.

 I’ve Been Injured By an Uninsured Driver.
 What Should I Do?